PokeADotProductions/heartwired/docs/software-design-description.md

 * Base Controller Class: The default class for our player characters.
 Defines what both players can do.
 * Taliah Class: Defines what abilities and unique characteristics Taliah has.
-    * Taliah Animation Blueprint
+    * Taliah Animation Blueprint: Plays and blends Taliah animation states together when corresponding actions are taken.
 * BEAR Class: Defines what abilities and unique characteristics Bear has.
-    * BEAR Animation Blueprint
+    * BEAR Animation Blueprint: Plays and blends BEAR animation states together when corresponding actions are taken.

 #### 6.3.1.1.3 Enemy System CSU Description

 The Enemy System defines the enemies in our game as well as the AI that control them.

-* AI Controller Class
+* AI Controller Class: Defines the basic movement and action characteristics that all AI units share.
-    * Pig Class: Contains the Pig’s AI
+    * Pig Class: Contains the Pig’s AI which each instance of the Pig inherits.
-    * Grunt Class: Contains the Grunt AI
+    * Grunt Class: Contains the Grunt AI which each instance of the Grunt inherits.

 #### 6.3.1.1.4 Terrain System CSU Description

 The Terrain System defines the various different terrains we have in our game.
 * Interactive Environment Class: Defines unique environment interactables that the player can affect to solve puzzles
+    * Breakable Environment Class: Defines environment objects whose mesh can be destroyed with character abilities.

 #### 6.3.1.1.5 Camera System CSU Description

 The Camera System defines how we control the various different cameras in our game and how we switch between them.

 * Moving Camera Class: The Moving Camera Class defines a camera that can follow the player character.
-* Levels/Screens: The Levels/Screens camera is placed within certain sections of the game and left there
+* Levels/Screens: The Levels/Screens camera is placed within certain sections of the game and left there.

 ## 6.3.2.
 Detailed Interface Descriptions Section